-To determine your account balance, you may ask for an account inquiry at any on campus food service location that accepts the Brock Card.
+To determine your account balance, you may ask for an account inquiry at any Brock Dining Services location that accepts the Brock Card.
 Your balance is also displayed on the patron display (sales terminal) at Brock Dining Service locations when you make a purchase at these locations.
 You may also request your account balance from the Brock Card Office.
 Note: Any enquiries or disputing of a charge on your card must be made within one month of the transaction date.

 Meal plan funds are non-transferrable and non-refundable unless you are leaving Brock University.